luan/vimfiles/README.md

 ```

 **Linux**

-For now you have to manually compile and replace your ctags installation with: https://github.com/fishman/ctags
+*exuberant-ctags* from your OS is generally enough for most things, but if you want more CSS, ruby and other goodnesses you will need to manually compile and replace your ctags installation with: https://github.com/fishman/ctags

 ## Plugin Installation / Requirements